skris56uic/skris56uic/README.md

 🚀 **Full Stack Engineer | Frontend Specialist** 🚀
 I build **scalable, high-performance web applications** with a keen eye for **UI/UX and interactive design**.
 Currently, I'm **seeking Summer 2025 internships** to further enhance my skills and contribute to impactful projects.

+🧑‍💻 **Code Ninja by Day, Pixel Artist by Night** 🎨
+☕ Fueled by coffee and an endless curiosity for new tech trends!
+🎮 When not coding, you’ll find me mastering a game, sketching UI ideas, or exploring digital art.

 ---

 ## 🛠 Tech Stack & Expertise